-Not including the gutter par
+^{}Not including the gutter pan.

-Dedicated bicycle infrastructure may be appropriate along some major local roads.
+^{} Dedicated bicycle infrastructure may be appropriate along some major local roads.
 In these circumstances, use the design characteristics of a minor collector (inside Center).
-See Part 7-4UI Local Streets for more information.
+See Part 7-4L/II Local Streets for more information

-circumstances, use the design characteristics of a minor collector (inside Center).
-See Part 7-4UJ Local Streets for more in See Part 7-4(G) Public Transit for additional quidance on travel lane widths for roads with transit service.
+^{} See Part 7-4(G) Public Transit for additional guidance on travel lane widths for roads with transit service.